Click job title to view details.

 - Master’s degree in education, history, Jewish education or related field preferred

 - Familiarity with Ohio State and National curriculum standards

 - Knowledge of Jewish culture and traditions a plus

 - At least three years of experience as a museum or classroom educator, or education experience with other cultural organizations

 To be considered for this position, send your resume to Human Resources, Maltz Museum of Jewish Heritage, 2929 Richmond Rd., Beachwood, Ohio, 44122 or firstname.lastname@example.org.
 No phone calls, please.

 ABOUT THE MALTZ MUSEUM

 The Maltz Museum celebrates culture and identity to encourage connection and promote a greater appreciation of Jewish heritage and the diversity of the human experience.
-Personal stories of struggle, courage and creativity are brought to life through interactive exhibitions and thought-provoking programs.
-For more information, visit maltzmuseum.org and follow us on Twitter @maltzmuseum and @stopthehateUS.
+A valued educational resource, personal stories of struggle, courage and creativity are brought to life through interactive exhibitions and thought-provoking programs.

 The Maltz Museum of Jewish Heritage provides equal employment opportunity (EEO) to all applicants without regard to race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, family responsibilities, disability, political affiliation or other legally protected status.